 Everything feels weird and you’ve never felt so strange.
 Congratulations!
 You’ve just gotten braces and your teeth are about to be whipped into shape.
 The first 24 hours are the worst.
 No matter how delicate your wires are, your mouth will feel sore.
 Your optometrist will probably prescribe a mild painkiller.
-(You’ll be seeing him or her very often over the next few months so it helps to have one close to where you live or work.
-Click here to find an optometrist in your area.)

 A good hack for dealing with the pain (there are only so many painkillers you can pop) is to put a small cube of ice in your mouth and push it gently around.
 Salt water rinses are also great at providing relief.
 Something else to watch out for, during those first hours, is the loosening of your teeth.
 It’s perfectly normal so if you feel a couple of them shaking, don’t have a meltdown and research dental implants.
 Teeth need to be loosened in order to align correctly.
 They will become firmly fixed in their new positions with time.

 You’ll want to avoid food completely for the first few hours after your braces have been put on.
 For the next 24 hours, you’ll probably have to eat soft, semi-solid foods like soup, yoghurt and scrambled eggs.
 It’s good practice for the next week or two.
 (When you do go back to solid foods, you’ll need to be careful about cutting it up finely.
 Avoid chewy meat, crusts on bread and hard vegetables like broccoli or carrots.
 Some other things to be careful about: biscuits, lollies, hard chocolate, chewy bars and sugary drinks.